 Does LASIK Last Forever?

 LASIK results can last a long time and in fact forever thanks to a permanent reshaping of the cornea.
 Once the corneal shape is changed, it doesn’t change back on its own.
 That said, the effects of age and numerous environmental factors can create additional near-sightedness or far-sightedness down the road.
 So, there are a very small percentage of patients that may want to have an additional ‘touch up’ enhancement at some point in their lives.
 One key factor is if the eyes are stable before the procedure.
-Our protocols insist that the patient has documented stabilty of their prescription for several years before we will do the procedure.
+Our protocols insist that the patient has documented stability of their prescription for several years before we will do the procedure.
 When that is the case, the results of LASIK are much more long lasting/permanent.

 Clear Vision for Years After LASIK